tvaltn/csharp-tdd-bobs-bagels/BagelDomain.md

 So that I can not overfill my small bagel basket
 I'd like to know when my basket is full when I try adding an item beyond my basket capacity.

+Here I am assuming that the member of the public just wants to know if the basket is full.
+The thought process would be that the member will first check if the basket is full, with the intention of wanting to add an item to the basket, and then adding the item to the basket afterwards if there is space.

 | Members                           | Methods              | Scenario                  | Output    |
 |-----------------------------------|----------------------|---------------------------|-----------|
 | `Dictionary<string, int> items`   | `isFull()`           | basket is full            | true      |